 Do I need to take the GRE subject test, as well as the GRE General Test?

-Check with your program to determine their requirements.
+Check with the program to which you are applying to determine their requirements.

 How can I check to see if UCI has received my test scores (GRE or TOEFL)?

 After you complete and pay for your application, the Graduate Division will process your application, which can take up to one week.
 After your application has been processed, you may check to see if your scores have been received by using Application Progress Review (APR).

 May I apply before taking an English language proficiency test like the TOEFL?

 Yes, you may.
 On the application you should enter the date you have registered to take the test.

 What are the minimum TOEFL and IELTS test score requirements for admission?